Search by category, archive or keyword

 Alcoholism is a disease that causes numerous physical and mental symptoms and can manifest itself in many ways.
 One of the many complex parts of the disease is when codependency and alcoholism intersect.

-A codependent relationship between the addict and their enabler allows for a comfortable situation where the addiction is allowed to thrive and grow.
-The alcoholic or substance user is the actor outer and the codependent becomes the reactor.
+A codependent relationship between the addict and their enabler allows for a comfortable situation where the addiction can thrive and grow.
+The alcoholic or substance user is the actor outer, and the codependent becomes the reactor.

 Example of Enabling an Alcoholic

-An example of how a codependent relationship can exist between an addict and a family member could be a parent who allows an alcoholic son or daughter to live at home responsibility and consequence free.
-As the alcoholism worsens and they are unable to manage their life due to the addiction the enabler increases their efforts to codependently comfort them.
+An example of a codependent relationship between an addict and a family member could be a parent who allows an alcoholic son or daughter to live at home without responsibility and is consequence-free.
+As the alcoholism worsens and they cannot manage their life due to the addiction, the enabler increases their efforts to comfort them codependently.

-Some parents may believe they are providing basic care and doing the right thing.
-By providing a comfortable place to live for their loved one who is struggling they often think they are helping them.
-This approach by parents or other family can result in creating a comfortable situation where the alcoholic or addict is not held accountable.
-This can allow the addiction to continue, and remove motivation for the substance user to quit or improve their situation.
+Some parents may believe they are providing primary care and doing the right thing.
+By providing a comfortable place to live for their loved one who is struggling, they often think they are helping them.
+This approach by parents or other family can create a comfortable situation where the alcoholic or addict is not held accountable.
+This can allow the addiction to continue and remove the motivation for the substance user to quit or improve their situation.

-If you or someone you know is potentially in a codependent relationship due to alcoholism or moderate to severe substance use, here may be some ways you can identify it and seek professional guidance.
+Suppose you or someone you know is potentially in a codependent relationship due to alcoholism or moderate to severe substance use.
+There may be some ways to identify it and seek professional guidance.

 Development of Codependency and Alcoholism